babybirdprd/mcp-rg-editor/README.md

 MCP_TRANSPORT=sse
 ```

+### Default URLs and Ports for MCP Transport Modes

+- **stdio**: The backend communicates over standard input/output (stdio) and does not expose a network port or URL.
+This mode is only accessible internally by the Tauri app and is not reachable from external clients.
+- **sse**: The backend starts a local HTTP server for Server-Sent Events (SSE) on `http://127.0.0.1:14338` by default.
+The frontend connects to this URL to receive events and communicate with the backend.
+You can override the port by setting the `MCP_SSE_PORT` environment variable (e.g., `MCP_SSE_PORT=14338`).

 The file root for all file operations is set by the `FILES_ROOT` environment variable (or in your `.env` file).
 This must be an absolute path or a path like `~/mcp_files`.
 If `FILES_ROOT` is not set, the app will not start and will show an error.
 Example for PowerShell:

 ```powershell